containerd/stargz-snapshotter/docs/overview.md

 ## State directory

 Stargz snapshotter mounts eStargz layers from registries to the node using FUSE.
-The all files metadata in the image are preserved on the filesystem and files contents are fetched from registries on demand.
+Metadata for all files in the image are preserved on the container filesystem and the file contents are fetched from registries on demand.

-At the root of the filesystem, there is a *state directory* (`/.stargz-snapshotter`) for status monitoring for the filesystem.
+At the root of the container filesystem, there is a *state directory* (`/.stargz-snapshotter`) for status monitoring for the filesystem.
 This directory is hidden from `getdents(2)` so you can't see this with `ls -a /`.
 Instead, you can directly access the directory by specifying the path (`/.stargz-snapshotter`).

-State directory contains JSON-formatted metadata files for each layer.
+The state directory contains JSON-formatted metadata files for each layer.
 In the following example, metadata JSON files for overlayed 7 layers are visible.
-In each metadata JSON file, the following fields are contained,
+In each metadata JSON file, the following fields are contained:

 - `digest` contains the layer digest.
 This is the same value as that in the image's manifest.
 - `size` is the size bytes of the layer.
 - `fetchedSize` and `fetchedPercent` indicate how many bytes have been fetched for this layer.
 Stargz snapshotter aggressively downloads this layer in the background - unless configured otherwise - so these values gradually increase.
-When `fetchedPercent` reaches to `100` percents, this layer has been fully downloaded on the node and no further access will occur for reading files.
+When `fetchedPercent` reaches `100` percent, this layer has been fully downloaded on the node and no further access will occur for reading files.

 Note that the state directory layout and the metadata JSON structure are subject to change.